Optimal Functional Bilinear Regression with Two-way Functional Covariates via Reproducing Kernel Hilbert Space: Real data analysis: Canadian weather

 The Canadian weather data\footnote{The data can be downloaded from the official website of the government of Canada at \url{https://climate.weather.gc.ca/historical_data/search_historic_data_e.html}.} has been widely used for FDA.
 Traditionally, it is typically used for 1D-FPCA, 1D-FPCR \citep{ramsay2005principal} or 1D-FLR \citep{cai2012minimax}, where each vector is of length 365, containing the daily temperature averaged over 24 hours \emph{and} averaged over a few years.
 We consider the matrices $x_i\in\mathbb{R}^{365 \times 24}$, where $x_i(s,t)$ is the temperature in the $t$-th hour of the $s$-th day of the year averaged over 2002-2021.
 Hence, it contains extra hourly information compared to 1D analysis.
 Following \citet{ramsay2005principal, cai2012minimax}, the response variable $y_i$ is the logarithm of the average annual precipitation over 2002-2021, and 35 weather stations are included.

-We compare the performances of FBLR and some existing methods, including PFPCR, MFPCR, GMRF, Ridge after vectorization, and two variants of 1D-FLR.
+We compare the performances of FBLR and some existing methods, including PFPCR, MFPCR, GMRF, FLR+TPK, Ridge after vectorization, and two variants of 1D-FLR.
 The first variant is to adopt the FLR method in \citet{cai2012minimax} after matrix vectorization, denoted by FLR+$\textrm{vec}$.
-(See Appendix \ref{sec:exsim} for further discussion on the potential twist of the vectorization approach.)
+(See Appendix \ref{sec:exsim-FLR-vec} for further discussion on the potential twist of the vectorization approach.)
 The second variant is to apply FLR on the vectors of length 365, which are obtained by averaging temperatures over 24 hours, $\sum_{t=1}^{24}x_i(s,t)/24$, denoted by FLR+$\textrm{ave}$.
 Both FBLR and FLR-related methods choose the kernel $K_1(s,t) = K_2(s,t) = 1-B_4(|s-t|)/24$, which is used in \citet{cai2012minimax} as well.
 For PFPCR and MFPCR, we use $r^{\textrm{max}}=\lfloor\sqrt{n-1}\rfloor=5$.
 BLR (FBLR with no penalty) was not compared because the sample size is not large enough to estimate the parameters.

-We first compare all methods from the perspective of prediction accuracy and computational time in Figure \ref{fig:rd_weather}.
+We first compare all eight methods from the perspective of prediction accuracy and computational time in Figure \ref{fig:rd_weather}.
 The leave-one-out method is used to calculate the out-of-sample squared error.
 FBLR works the best compared to the other 2D and 1D methods, and the differences are all significant because the p-value of the paired t-test between FBLR and each of the other methods is less than 0.05.
-GMRF performs the worst.
-MFPCR is similar to and PFPCR is worse than all three 1D methods including Ridge, FLR+$\textrm{vec}$, and FLR+$\textrm{ave}$.
+GMRF performs the worst, followed by FLR+TPK.
+MFPCR is similar to and PFPCR is worse than three 1D methods including Ridge, FLR+$\textrm{vec}$, and FLR+$\textrm{ave}$.
 Furthermore, FLR+$\textrm{ave}$, the traditional 1D FDA method by \citet{cai2012minimax}, performs worse than FBLR, suggesting that the temperature variations along the hour-of-the-day dimension contain extra information for predicting annual precipitation.
-As for the computational time, it is unsurprising to see that FBLR takes longer time than Ridge and FLR+$\textrm{ave}$, because FBLR uses Ridge as initialization, and FLR+$\textrm{ave}$ has a 1D predictor of length 365 instead of a 2D predictor of size 365 $\times$ 24.
+For the computational time, it is unsurprising to see that FBLR takes longer than Ridge and FLR+$\textrm{ave}$, because FBLR uses Ridge as initialization, and FLR+$\textrm{ave}$ has a 1D predictor of length 365 instead of a 2D predictor of size 365 $\times$ 24.
+But the FBLR is much faster comparing to PFPCR, MFPCR, GMRF, FLR+TPK, and FLR+vec.

 Figure \ref{fig:rd_cw_betaHat} displays the heat-maps of the estimated 2D coefficient function $\hat\beta(s,t)$ in Model \eqref{eqn:2dflr-other} for all approaches.
 For FLR+$\textrm{ave}$, the 2D function is generated from their estimated 1D coefficient function $\hat\beta(\cdot)$ in Model \eqref{eqn:1dflr} by repeating the yearly pattern for each hour, i.e., $\hat\beta(s,t) = \hat\beta(s)\times \frac{1}{24}$ for $s = 1,\ldots,365$ and $t = 1, \ldots, 24$.